Willybaker1988/snowflake_flyway/README.md

 ```

-4. Commit & push the code when you have validated the migrations run in container and the migrations are applied in the development database.
+4. Commit & push the code when you have validated the migrations run in the container and the migrations are applied in the development database.

 ```